-All visitors not on campus for customer service purposes must sign in at the receptionist's desk or in the Admissions Office.
+All visitors must check in at the receptionist's desk.
 Children accompanying visitors are not allowed in the program areas and must be supervised at all times.

 Students must obtain permission prior to bringing a visitor to class, including dependent children.